makusan8/kubernetes/README.md

 sudo ./pre_install.sh
 ```

+[!NOTE]
+test.

 ## 2. Enable some config for Kubernetes / K8s

-Before we start installing, we need to disable swap and enable few more tweaks to
+Before we start installing k8s, we need to disable swap and enable few more tweaks to
 our system, these are required for k8s or it won't work.

 Ensure swap is disabled :